 What is your favorite thing to do, or to visit, in all of Scotland?

 I’m from the Outer Hebrides, so the islands will always be my favorite place to visit.
 I could go on and on about all the brilliant things to do there (and I usually do!), but one highlight is definitely sailing out to St. Kilda.
 It’s a remote archipelago about 40 miles west of the Hebrides – the last residents left there in the 1930s – and the islands are a double World Heritage Site for their cultural and environmental significance.
 I’ve honestly never been anywhere else like it.

 There are tons of things to do in Scotland, like enjoying the views of Calton Hill in Edinburgh, taking in the architecture of Glasgow, exploring the North Coast 500, or ferrying out to the Outer Hebrides.

-No matter the time of year, always wear layers and remember to pack a waterproof jacket, as it rains all year.
+No matter the time of year, wear layers and pack a waterproof jacket, as it rains all year.

 Good and sensible walking shoes are one of the most important things to consider when packing for a trip to Scotland.

 Winter can be quite cold and miserable, especially with short daylight hours.
-Pack for cold temperatures, accompanied with cold rain and the possibility of snow.
+Pack for cold temperatures, accompanied by cold rain and the possibility of snow.